micans/pick/README.md

 # Unix file/stream column and row manipulation using column names

-`pick` is a **command-line** query/programming tool for manipulating streamed tabular data, by transforming, recombining and selecting columns as well as filtering rows, allowing either column names or indexes to be used as identifiers.
+`pick` is a **command-line** query/programming tool for manipulating streamed tabular data, by selecting, transforming and recombining columns as well as filtering rows, allowing either column names or indexes to be used as identifiers.

 Pick's functionality is a mix of aspects of unix `cut`, `R` and `awk`.